 It’s January—a new year with the same old pests!
 And while most insects are deep in their happy winter slumber, house centipedes are awake, and keeping quite busy!
 While they cannot survive the winter outdoors, house centipedes will readily live and reproduce in heated structures.
 In fact, many house centipedes are generally content to spend their entire life cycle inside houses and buildings, despite the weather.

-Visit our Cracks & Crevices Pest Guide for more details on creepy crawlies like the centipede!
+Visit our resources on occasional invaders for more details on creepy crawlies like the centipede!

 Do you have any centipede stories?
 Share below in the comments!